FallenMapoBridge/project_documentation/README.md

 We will heavily rely on SKTelecom's NUGU Platform to implement voice recognition feature.
 We will develop UI with React.js library, compose backend structure with Node.js, and build CI/CD infrastructure with Docker and Jenkins.

 ## User Interface for Client
-We provide the client with a function of menu management and order checking.
+We provide our customers with menu management and order checking functions.

 ![Client UI](/src/Client_UI_1.png)
 ![Client UI](/src/Client_UI_2.png)